 How to Navigate Redmond’s Real Estate Market as a Buyer or Seller

 To start, what does all this mean for you if you’re thinking of buying in Redmond?
-For one thing, competition is almost a certainty in the sub-$450k price range.
+For one thing, competition is almost a certainty in the sub-$500k price range.

 Be prepared to lay all your cards on the table, but at the same time don’t overpay for a home just because you’re afraid of missing out.
 The better you understand your priorities, the easier it will be to find the right balance.
 Some flexibility may be necessary, but it’s also important not to give up too easily.

 In presenting an offer, your agent needs to be able to prod for whatever advantage he or she can find.
 At the end of the day, the highest offer usually wins the day, but that’s not always the case.
-A well-crafted cover letter can sway a seller who is on the fence, and being able to close fast always helps.
-For that, working with a local lender is simply a must.
+Being able to close fast always helps, and for that, working with a local lender is simply a must.

 If you’re able to wait a bit, ordering a home from a builder can be an excellent way to avoid the stress of searching for just the right home and competing with other buyers.
 You’ll know what you’re getting and will have the opportunity to customize your finishes.

 We can connect you with a number of local builders and make sure that your needs are being met throughout the process.
 Representation is key even when buying new construction.